Skip to content

 The AGENTS.md pattern

-The industry standard for static context is a single file — AGENTS.md — committed to the repository root.
-It contains everything an agent needs to operate in that codebase: how to run tests, which directories are off-limits, naming conventions, and architectural constraints.
+A common emerging pattern for static context is a single file — AGENTS.md — committed to the repository root.
+It contains the stable instructions an agent needs to operate in that codebase: how to run tests, which directories are off-limits, naming conventions, and architectural constraints.

 markdown